 Is Self-Defense Ever A Viable Defense In A Domestic Violence Case?

-Anyone who is attacked by another person is certainly entitled to defend themselves.
+Anyone who another person attacks is certainly entitled to defend themselves.
 The act of self-defense must be reasonable under the circumstances.

-For example, if in response to being pushed, a person were to repeatedly kick someone in the head while they were already on the ground, then that would not be considered a reasonable level of self-defense under the circumstances.
+For example, if a person repeatedly kicks someone in the head in response to being pushed while they are already on the ground, that would not be considered a reasonable level of self-defense under the circumstances.
 If a situation is escalating, the best bet is to leave.

 Once a person has already been charged with domestic violence, the first step in handling their defense is to consider the surrounding facts as they relate to the domestic violence situation.